Riqky/portfolio/_pages/whid.md

 This is simply the content of the shortcut.

 We end the script with `exit`, so the user does not see that something is up.
-Currently, the script consists of multiple lines executed in powershell, but if it is rewritten to one powershell command that runs in the background, this injection can take only a few seconds to be ready.
-The execution then happens on the background, even when the usb is pulled out.
+Currently, the script consists of multiple lines executed in Powershell, but if it is rewritten to one Powershell command that runs in the background, this injection can take only a few seconds to be ready.
+The execution then happens on the background, even when the USB is pulled out.

 ## Revision

-So, I have been asked to give a short presentation on this subject, and I decided that I can go futher for this presentation.
-So, I looked into more parts of this in order to create a better payload.
+So, I have been asked to give a short presentation on this subject, and I decided that I can go further for this presentation.
+So, I looked into more parts of this to create a better payload.

 For this, I wanted a few things, first, a different shell.
-After some googling I found this one: [C-Reverse-Shell](https://github.com/dev-frog/C-Reverse-Shell).
+After some googling, I found this one: [C-Reverse-Shell](https://github.com/dev-frog/C-Reverse-Shell).
 A reverse shell written in C++, undetected by windows defender, this removed a step from my payload and also removed the need for Administrator rights.
 The next step was to make the executing way quicker.
-This was achieved by downloading and executing the script and the background, so that no time is wasted on typing.This is the result:
+This was achieved by downloading and executing the script and the background so that no time is wasted on typing.
+This is the result:

 When the cactus is inserted, this payload is executed: